MattiW07/Python-Portfolio/README.md

 # Python-Portfolio
 This is a portfolio of my Python Projects from Semester 1 of AP Computer Science Principles.
 My first project is a Digital Scene.
 I worked on this project with two of my classmates and we created a scene of a farm and a little house on a sunny day.
 The project is simple, but is visually appealing and was fun to make.
 My second project is a Mad Libs Generator.
-This project asks for 8 different things such as nouns, adjectives, etc. The generator then uses these things to create a story.
+This project asks for 10 different things such as nouns, adjectives, etc. The generator then uses these things to create a story.
 The story is simple and the generator is very fun as you can put different words in that can make the story fun or boring.
 My third project is a Name Generator Project.
-In this project, the generator asks many questions to narrow down options and ultimately determine what animal the person is like
+In this project, the generator asks many questions to narrow down options and ultimately determine what animal the person is like.
+Depending on how you answer the generator's questions, you could either be a shark or a sloth!
+My fourth project is a Rock Paper Scissors Game.
+The game is pretty simple, as you can assume from the game.
+The person is playing rock paper scissors against the computer.
+The person enters either rock, paper, or scirros, and the computer randomly generates one of the three options as well.
+The person can then see if they won, tied, or lost the round.
+They can also see how many wins, ties, and losses they currently have.
+My fifth project is an Underwater Scene.
+I worked on this project with two of my classmates.
+The scene includes a couple fish, a few starfish, and some underwater plants.